risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 ### Bytes

 RisingWave allows you to read data streams without decoding the data by using the `BYTES` row format.
-However, the table or source can have exactly one field of `BYTEA` data and it cannot be the primary key.
+However, the table or source can have exactly one field of `BYTEA` data.

 ```sql
 FORMAT PLAIN